 - Labelling wood that has been harvested from a well-managed forest, known as Chain of Custody (CoC) Certification.

-This involves independent third party chain of custody inspection to trace wood harvested in certified forests through all stages of transport, processing and marketing.
+This involves third party chain of custody inspection to trace wood harvested in certified forests through all stages of transport, processing and marketing.